OrienteerBAP/Orienteer-Guidebook/managing_users.md

 * **Inherited Role**: the parent role.
 * **Rules** and **Mode**: regulate rules that apply to a role and how those rules work.
 * **Perspective**: defines which perspective will be available for users with this role.
-For more details, see OrientDB manual http://orientdb.com/docs/last/Studio-Security.html.
+For more details, see http://orientdb.com/docs/last/Studio-Security.html.

 ##Document-Level Security